1. Homepage

 "Within cyber, it is likely that states will act more quickly to ensure adequate defense.
 Good cyber security has become increasingly vital for a well-functioning and safe society in line with continued digitization.”

-Mixture of security and growth
+Mixture of safety and growth

 In the Global Security Fund, traditional defense companies such as Lockheed Martin, Northrop Grumman and L3 Harris are mixed with purely growth companies in cyber such as Crowdstrike, which Joakim believes provides a good balance between security and growth, where the common theme is security.
 The portfolio also includes companies with exposure to infrastructure in space, which is already an essential part of society's digital infrastructure today and which the manager believes will only increase in importance.